BY COURTNEY GAULT, FOUNDER OF GREENWICH PLAY

-At some point over the last two years, I would bet many of you reading this spent some amount of time rearranging your own home workspaces in order to reach an optimum level of performance.
+When families come to us, they are usually looking for guidance on creating purposeful playrooms at home.
+But lately, we have been receiving more requests for purposeful workspaces, too.
+At some point over the last two years, I would bet many of you reading this spent some amount of time rearranging your own personal home office areas in order to reach an optimum level of performance.
 You may have even gone ahead and tackled your kitchen and pantry with the intent to make more meals.
 Our environment directly impacts our performance.
 It can have an effect on our behavior, our level of focus, even our anxiety.

 1. Designate the Space